lauramorinigo/feelingwebnn-starterkit/README.md

-# 🎤 Talk to Me: Voice + Sentiment + AI = Magic ✨
+# 🎤 Feeling your feelings - Web NN and Web Speech API ✨

 Hey friend! 👋 In this quick codelab, we’re building a tiny web app that listens to your voice, checks the *vibes* (aka your mood), and shows a cute emoji reaction using real-time AI in the browser.
 Yep.
 Just with JavaScript.

 No backend, no frameworks, no stress.
 Just pure web magic.
-Ready?
-Let’s go! 🏁

 ---